-You are expected to be present for all of your scheduled teaching activities, irrespective of whether or not these are compulsory or unrestricted modules.
+You are expected to be present for all of your on campus and online scheduled teaching activities, irrespective of whether or not these are compulsory or unrestricted modules.
 You are also expected to be present for all personal tutor meetings.

 Failure to attend regularly could lead to being denied the credits assigned to particular modules, or being referred to the Faculty Student Review Committee, which has the power to exclude students from further study in the Faculty.